 The level of energy efficiency savings achieved becomes a function of the effectiveness of each program and rate of increase in cost to procure incremental savings.
-Every year PNM reviews the demand and energy savings from its EE programs using the results from an annual independent third-party measurement and verification process, and estimates the customer participation in current and future programs.
+Every year PNM reviews the demand and energy savings from its EE programs using the results from an annual independent third-party measurement and verification process, and estimates the customer participation in current and future program.
 In its forecast, PNM only counts savings from current EE programs through their estimated lifetime, but assumes that as the lifetimes of programs expire they will be replaced with new programs so that demand savings and energy savings will continue throughout the plan period.
+A detailed discussion of energy efficiency goals is provided in the section of this report entitled: Reviewing Future Resource Options.